danfinlay/eip712-codegen/README.md

 712gen ./sampleTypes.js log >> YourTypesFile.sol
 ```

-You'll then need to import this typefile into your contract, and inherit from it.
+You'll then need to import this typefile into your contract, and inherit from `EIP712Decoder`.

 ```

 pragma solidity ^0.8.13;
 // SPDX-License-Identifier: MIT

-import "./TypesAndDecoders.sol";
+import "./YourTypesFile.sol";
 import "./caveat-enforcers/CaveatEnforcer.sol";

 abstract contract Delegatable is EIP712Decoder {